suspect-devices/digithink/docs/resume/DDelmarDavis.md

 ###SHOP HAND/FABRICATOR
 **GIBSON STEEL FABRICATING, INC.** Jul 1995 - Sep 1996 *(1 year 3 months)*

 When I moved to Eugene the wage base was so low that Symatec moved its customer support there.
-So I went to work using the skills I learned in High School.
+So I went to work using the skills I learned in High School (Welding).
 I performed all aspects of storm water catch basin assembly except for seam welding.
-Operated metal sheers, and torch ,band saw, fork lift, assembled basins using SMAW.
+Operated hydraulic sheers, torch ,band saw, and fork lift.
+Assembled basins using SMAW.
 ###Technician
 **Eli Hefron and Sons** Jan 1993 - May 1993 *(5 months)*